Crablicious/libdwarf-addr2line/README.md

 The program has the same name as the GNU binutils-gdb addr2line, but neither the options nor the source code have any similarity whatever to the GNU addr2line.

-The code assumes C99 as it uses stdbool.h and uses declarations after some code lines.
-This was the choice of the original author.

 ### Usage